Budget 2017: Expectations bound to upcoming tax policy

 Union Finance Minister Arun Jaitley is set to present the Union Budget 2017 on February 1.
 Almost everyone is betting on an increase in tax slabs this year.
 Let us examine some of the reasons why there maybe some reason for the government to hike the income tax brackets or income tax slabs this year.

-For those who came in late: At present, you do not pay income tax, if you have an annual income of less than Rs 2.5 lakhs.
-On the other hand, you pay a tax of 10 per cent, if you have income between Rs 2.5 lakhs to Rs 5 lakhs and 20 per cent for income between Rs 5 and Rs 5 lakhs and 30 per cent over Rs 10 lakhs.
+For those who came in late: At present, you do not pay income tax, if you have an annual income of less than Rs 2.5 lakh On the other hand, you pay a tax of 10 per cent, if you have income between Rs 2.5 lakh to Rs 5 lakhs and 20 per cent for income between Rs 5 lakh and Rs 10 lakh and 30 per cent over Rs 10 lakh

 Numbing the demonetisation pain